helm/helm/docs/charts.md

 - statefulset "A-StatefulSet"
 - service "A-Service"

-A is dependent on chart B that creates objects
+Furthermore, A is dependent on chart B that creates objects

 - namespace "B-Namespace"
 - replicaset "B-ReplicaSet"
 - service "B-Service"

-After installation/upgrade of chart A a single Helm release is created.
-The release will create all the above Kubernetes objects in the following order:
+After installation/upgrade of chart A a single Helm release is created/modified.
+The release will create/update all of the above Kubernetes objects in the following order:

 - A-Namespace
 - B-Namespace